-As an added benefit, the diet may help reduce blood pressure as well.
+As a bonus, the diet may help reduce blood pressure as well.
 A meta-analysis published January 2018 in Nutrition, Metabolism, and Cardiovascular Diseases found that consuming more soluble fiber, as encouraged by the TLC guidelines, can help lower levels of both systolic and diastolic blood pressure.

 Fiber has also been shown to reduce cholesterol levels in the body by binding to cholesterol molecules in the intestine, which then allows them to pass through the body, per the Mayo Clinic.
 Keep in mind that the Academy of Nutrition and Dietetics recommends 25 grams of fiber per day for women and 38 grams per day for men.
 (Unfortunately, most Americans do not meet their daily fiber needs.)

 The physical activity component of the diet is important, too.
 Indeed, a study of overweight and obese people published January 2015 in Progress in Cardiovascular Diseases concluded that exercise training, regardless of weight loss, provides numerous health benefits for those at risk for heart disease or with current cardiovascular conditions.